oils-for-unix/blog-code/catbrain/README.md

   - but catbrain programs are not "obfuscated"
   - it's designed to be very readable, within the constraints model

+## Where did catbrain come from?

+- protobuf tools - I always wanted to have something you could "append code to"
+- "shell has a forth-like quality"
+  - can we preserve "bernstein chaining" in an actual stack-based language?
+- jq in jq thread - streaming language with no vars
+- generating testdata for xargs -P
+- realizing that shell could have an async-style runtime (event loop), not a synchronous style
+  - need that for the "Ninja problem" (which make -j doesn't do)

 ## Runtimes

 - `null-brain` - a language with no input or output